Battery Storage

 The Return on Investment (ROI) is a financial metric that is widely used to measure the probability of gaining a return from an investment.
 It is an estimate of the money earned (or lost) on an investment compared to the amount of money invested.

 When it comes to home batteries, calculating the ROI involves taking into account the initial cost of the system, the money saved on electricity bills, potential earnings from selling excess energy back to the grid, and the lifespan of the battery.
-For an in-depth look at the cost of home batteries, check out our article on franklin whole home battery cost.

 The ROI can help homeowners understand if investing in a home battery system makes financial sense.
 However, it's worth noting that the ROI is not the only factor to consider.
 The environmental benefits, energy independence, and peace of mind that come with having a home battery system are also significant factors that many homeowners value.